-Siak Peng graduated from the National University of Singapore (NUS) with a Bachelor of Science (Honours) in Chemistry.
-He went on to complete his Postgraduate Diploma in Education with the National Institute of Education (NIE) before joining Raffles Institution as a teacher in the Gifted Education Programme (GEP).
+Siak Peng graduated from NUS with a Bachelor of Science (Honours) in Chemistry.
+He went on to complete his Postgraduate Diploma in Education with NIE before joining Raffles Institution as a teacher in the Gifted Education Programme.

 Siak Peng firmly believes in constructivism and aims to design quality learning experiences for SST students to be active participants in their learning.